maxime-bl/LP2A_TetrisGame/Rapport.md

 ## 2 - The interface

-The interface of our game is mostly inspired by Tetris 99 ....
+The interface of our game is mostly inspired by Tetris 99.
+It's the most recent Tetris game playable.

 ## 3 - Program main structure